Political positions of Ron DeSantis

-The political positions of Ron DeSantis have been recorded from his 2012 United States House of Representatives elections and his tenure as Representative, the 2016 United States Senate election in Florida, and during his tenure as governor of Florida.
+The political positions of Ron DeSantis have been recorded from his 2012 election to the United States House of Representatives and his tenure as representative, the 2016 United States Senate election in Florida, and during his tenure as governor of Florida.
 DeSantis is considered a conservative Republican.

 Foreign relations

-He has described himself as a follower of "Reagan school" in foreign policy.
+He has described himself as a follower of the "Reagan school" in foreign policy.
 During his three terms serving in the US House, he was a member of the United States House Committee on Foreign Affairs.

 Afghanistan

 DeSantis condemned the U.S. military pullout from Afghanistan in 2021, saying it was poorly planned.
 He placed much of the blame on President Biden and accused him of making the country vulnerable to exploitation by China, Russia, North Korea and other geopolitical rivals of the United States.
 "After 9/11, we needed to go in and rout the Taliban and al-Qaida.
 But I think in hindsight, we should have come home after that.
 I think trying to do the democracy and all that, I think has been very problematic", DeSantis said.
 He also condemned the 2021 Kabul airport attack that killed 13 American soldiers.
 The governor's office sent an email to U.S. secretary of defense Lloyd Austin, Secretary of State Antony Blinken and Secretary of Homeland Security Alejandro Mayorkas on August 30, 2021, asking which Afghan refugees would be coming to Florida and the fates of those Floridians who were still in Afghanistan.